-Alyssa Townsend, the Director of Social Media at Bee Loud, has been selected as one of the Inweekly Rising Stars for 2018.
+Alyssa Townsend, the Director of Social Media for our in-house marketing agency, has been selected as one of the Inweekly Rising Stars for 2018.
 Inweekly’s Rising Stars list spotlights young professionals under the age of 35 who are excelling in their respective fields.

 Hailing from San Jose, California, Alyssa began her academic quest in Chapel Hill at the University of North Carolina.
 She obtained her undergraduate degree in journalism with a specialization in public relations.